213withani/thinglearned/SPA.md

 Single page apps need a better word, because they have more complex state transitions than a server-side app:

-there are DOM events that cause small state changes in views there are model events when model values are changed there are application state changes that cause views to be swapped there are global state changes, like going offline in a real time app there are delayed results from AJAX that get returned at some point from backend operations
+* there are DOM events that cause small state changes in views (dave.com example)
+* there are model events when model values are changed (counter that changes model/data)
+* there are application state changes that cause views to be swapped (memorize game app state transition)
+* there are global state changes, like going offline in a real time app
+* there are delayed results from AJAX that get returned at some point from backend operations